-Curd or Yoghurt is similar in that bacteria are used to produce lactic acid to thicken the milk.
+It is similar in that bacteria are used to produce lactic acid to thicken the milk.
 They’re different in that yoghurt is made with pure culture for consistency.

-How to make curd?
+How to make curds?

 This in India is known as cottage cheese or paneer or chenna.
 Thus, in India, curd means dahi, whereas, in the west, curd means cottage cheese.